veeraganeshv/aws-ccp-notes/Policies.md

 # AWS IAM Policies
-  - IAM has many inbuild policies
+  - IAM has many inbuilt policies
-  - We can create our policy as well
+  - We can create our own policy as well